kgisl/project-ideas/ias/IAS_Mandate.md

   ## SIH 2019 RPA winning projects

-  -  to be re-cycled and refined into full projects
+  -  To be re-cycled and developed into full projects / mini
   -  Mentoring between winners, KITE students and faculty ownership